-Inside: When your little one graduates from books for beginning readers and kindergarten books, it’s time for easy chapter books, of course!
-And these are some of the best books for 7 year olds.
+Inside: When your little one graduates from beginning readers, it’s time for easy chapter books, of course!
+And these are some of the best.
 Check out these fantastic first grade books your kids will LOVE!

 Children’s Chapter Books for Kids for the Win!